mthgh/Enron-POI-Detector-Udacity-Intro-to-Machine-Learning-Final-Project-/README.md

                  total_stock_value     26.598      0.000
 </pre>

 After addition of the two new features, ANOVA test was conducted again.
-The reaults were listed below.
+The results were listed below.
 Clearly, the two new added features still rank pretty low.

 <pre>
 Second Time ANOVA Test: